Jumia Technologies AG (JMIA): These Numbers Show Where NYSE:JMIA Stock Is Going Next

-Jumia Technologies AG (NYSE: JMIA) is -54.39% lower on its value in year-to-date trading and has touched a low of $4.47 and a high of $20.64 in the current 52-week trading range.
+Jumia Technologies AG (NYSE: JMIA) is -54.30% lower on its value in year-to-date trading and has touched a low of $4.47 and a high of $20.64 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The JMIA stock was last observed hovering at around $5.40 in the last trading session, with the day’s loss setting it -0.2% off its average median price target of $7.00 for the next 12 months.
-It is also 42.22% off the consensus price target high of $9.00 offered by 4 analysts, but current levels are -4.0% lower than the price target low of $5.00 for the same period.
+The JMIA stock was last observed hovering at around $5.35 in the last trading session, with the day’s loss setting it -0.14%.

 Sponsored

-The stock witnessed a -35.48% gain in the last 1 month and extending the period to 3 months gives it a -5.80%, and is -17.85% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.31% over the week and 6.39% over the month.
+The stock witnessed a -27.84% gain in the last 1 month and extending the period to 3 months gives it a -13.31%, and is 0.19% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.56% over the week and 7.14% over the month.

 The EPS is expected to shrink by -2.40% this year.